 Electric bikes are also great for the physically less strong or able.
 You can read many reviews on the Internet around people having “a second bicycle life” with their ebikes.

 You can reach speeds up to 15.5 miles per hour (25 km per hour) in motor assistance mode.
 This is quite enough for riding city streets, and everywhere else.
 It’s a lot faster than the average speed of a car in traffic during rush hour (7 miles per hour).

 When riding an ebike, the motor will help you pedal until you reach a speed of 15.5 miles per hour.
 This is the maximum speed allowed by law, otherwise, the bike will ride too fast (more like a moped or a motorbike).
 You can go as fast as you like after that, but under your own power.
 Motor manufacturers, therefore, limit the speed for you.
 (But you can keep pedalling and ride faster — you just have to put in more effort.)

 There are e-bikes that go faster — up to 30 miles per hour, or more.
 Once again, we are talking about the motor assistance mode.
 These bikes are called “speed pedelecs”.
 The motor in these bikes assists the rider in the same limited way, and in the UK these need to be registered with the DVLA to be road legal.

-The power of electric bicycle motors is limited — in England, by law, up to 250W.
+The power of electric bicycle motors is limited — in the UK, by law, up to 250W.

 If the battery of an ebike runs out on the road, you can still ride it just like riding a normal bike.
 A heavy normal bike.
 You just need to continue pedalling.
 It will not just stop, like a car that’s run out of petrol.